marijnh/Eloquent-JavaScript/06_object.md

 overall program, ((inheritance)) fundamentally ties classes together, creating _more_ tangle.
 When inheriting from a class, you usually have to know more about how it works than when simply using it.
-Inheritance can be a useful tool, and I use it regularly in my own programs, but it shouldn't be the first tool you reach for, and you probably shouldn't actively go looking for opportunities to construct class hierarchies (family trees of classes).
+Inheritance can be a useful tool, and I use it now and then in my own programs, but it shouldn't be the first tool you reach for, and you probably shouldn't actively go looking for opportunities to construct class hierarchies (family trees of classes).